bharatdwarkani/gitflow-example/README.md

 # gitflow
-A repository for demonstrating Gitflow branching model
+A repository for demonstrating Gitflow branching model  using Gitflow Extension